-CONFIDENTIALITY
+CONFIDENTIALITY ®

 The staff at St. Ignatius have great respect for our students' right to privacy.
 The Family Education Rights and Privacy Act of 1973 (FERPA) and the Child Protection Act of 2012 (CPA) were designed to protect personally identifiable information of minors.
 St. Ignatius adheres to these laws in its attempt to protect the privacy rights of all students.
 As a result, the parents of students enrolled at St. Ignatius are forbidden from posting photographs taken at school-sponsored events that occur during school hours that include the images of students, other than their own, on their personal social media pages without the permission of the parents involved.
 Such postings are a violation of St. Ignatius's adherence to FERPA and the Child Protection Act.
-In addition, parents must respect the fact that school staff will only discuss students with those students' parents/guardians and staff members as necessary.
+In addition, school staff are only able to discuss with parents information relevant to their students.
+Student information is shared among school staff as is it deemed educationally relevant.